by Melissa Stewart

 What do you use Netsuite for in your business?

 It’s basically part of everything we do with the exception of employee management/payroll and some of our CRM.
-It is our accounting system, drives process for the entire “order-to-cash” process, it is our inventory management system, purchasing, Sales force management, and CRM.
+It is our accounting system and drives the process for the entire “order-to-cash” process, it is our inventory management system, purchasing, Sales force management, and CRM.
 We have only scratched the surface of the capabilities.

 What advice would you give to those considering venturing out to Build their own Business?